 Insights

-If your market research or insight is something that talks about a behaviour everyone can recognise, then that’s interesting.
+If your market research or insight is something which talks about a behaviour everyone can recognise, then that’s interesting.
 It creates an instant connection with your audience.

 or “Hey, have you noticed that all ‘healthy’ brands tend to come in green coloured packaging?”

-(see also our article on how to find the opportunities in online behaviours like communications and social, for more examples of this).
+(see also our opportunities in online behaviours article for more examples).

 How to make it interesting - tell a story